confluence/python-textbok/python_notes/Variables_and_Scope.rst

 Exercise 2
 ----------

 #.
 Write a Python program to convert a temperature given in degrees Fahrenheit to its equivalent in degrees Celsius.
 You can assume that **T_c = (5/9) x (T_f - 32)**, where **T_c** is the temperature in °C and **T_f** is the temperature in °F.  Your program should ask the user for an input value, and print the output.
-The input and output values should be floating point numbers.
+The input and output values should be floating-point numbers.

 #.
 What could make this program crash?
 What would we need to do to handle this situation more gracefully?